Zeutschler/tinyolap/doc/source/backlog.rst

   - **Tutor Database** - A small to medium sized OLAP data model for sales data.
 Based on a historic set of CSV and custom files from 1994.
-The dataset contains a 6-dimensional data model containg 134,433 records and was shipped as a the sample database with MIS Alea at that time (on a 3½-inch floppy disk).
+The dataset contains a 6-dimensional data model containg 134,433 records and was shipped as the sample database with MIS Alea at that time (and came on a single 3½-inch floppy disk).

+  - **Tutor Web Demo** - A super rudimentary web frontend on top of the Tutor database.
+    The idea was to provide something visual that help you to understand what an OLAP database actually looks like.
+The one and ony `FastAPI <https://fastapi.tiangolo.com>` was used to spin up a web-service.

 2. Under Development
 --------------------

-- **Web API** - A web API server, utilizing FastAPI, to serve TinyOlap databases.
+- **Web API** - A web API server, utilizing `FastAPI <https://fastapi.tiangolo.com>`, to serve TinyOlap databases to web frontends and other clients.

 -----------------